MartinKarp/Nekbone/README.md

 architectural coupling that is pertinent to Nek5000.

 This implementation depends heavily on Intel's FPGA SDK for OpenCL.
-The compilation of the device code requires that your paths have been setup accordingly and for setting up you renvironment and genereal troubleshotting to get aoc to run I refer you to "Intel FPGA SDK for OpenCL Pro Edition: Programming Guide" and "Intel FPGA SDK for OpenCL Pro Edition: Getting Started Guide".
+The compilation of the device code requires that your paths have been setup accordingly and for setting up you renvironment and general troubleshooting to get aoc to run we refer you to the "Intel FPGA SDK for OpenCL Pro Edition: Programming Guide" and "Intel FPGA SDK for OpenCL Pro Edition: Getting Started Guide".

 The device code can be found under src/device and in general we compile it with the following command